wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 During plan stage, every DAG invocation is assigned a unique global ID, and functions within the DAG are also assigned instance numbers, which are also known by all of the participants of the execution plan.
-Functions can be addressed individually by other functions in the same DAG using the global and instance ID, which will be translated to the physical address, which is an IP and port pair that can reach the VM instance hosting the function.
+Functions can be addressed individually by other functions in the same DAG using the global and instance ID, which will be translated to the physical address, i.e., an IP and port pair that can reach the VM instance hosting the function.

 Functions communicate with each other by first requesting a translate of the ID, and then establishing TCP